programminghistorian/jekyll/lessons/manipulating-strings-in-python.md

 -> hello world
 ```

-This statement tells Python to apply the lower function to the string
+This statement tells Python to apply the `lower` function to the string
-message7 and store the returned value in the string message7a.
+*message7* and store the returned value in the string *message7a*.

 The square brackets serve a different purpose.
 If you think of a string
 as a sequence of characters, and you want to be able to access the
 contents of the string by their location within the sequence, then you
 need some way of giving Python a location within a sequence.
 That is
 what the square brackets do: indicate a beginning and ending location
-within a sequence as we saw when using the slice method.
+within a sequence as we saw when using the `slice` method.

 ### Escape Sequences

 What do you do when you need to include quotation marks within a string?
 You don’t want the Python interpreter to get the wrong idea and end the
 string when it comes across one of these characters.
 In Python, you can
-put a backslash (\\) in front of a quotation mark so that it doesn’t
+put a backslash (\\) in front of a quotation mark so that it doesn't
 terminate the string.
 These are known as escape sequences.

 ``` python